The Complete Guide to Claude Code

 This is component #4 of Jay's AI Hire Method.
 Once you connect Gmail, Calendar, and Drive, Donna can read your real inbox, see your real meetings, search your real Drive.
 Every skill from now on runs on YOUR data, not hypotheticals.

-- ✅ You can revoke any connector instantly: Settings → Connectors → Disconnect
+- ✅ You can revoke any permission instantly: Settings → Connectors → Disconnect

 In Claude Desktop (the app, not the browser):